School District of Philadelphia

 The School District of Philadelphia (SDP) is the school district that includes all school district-operated public schools in Philadelphia.
-Established in 1818, it is the 8th largest school district in the nation, by enrollment, serving over 200,000 students.
+Established in 1818, it is the largest school district in Pennsylvania and the eighth-largest school district in the nation, serving over 197,000 students as of 2022.

 The school board was created in 1850 to oversee the schools of Philadelphia.
 The Act of Assembly of April 5, 1867, designated that the Controllers of the Public Schools of Philadelphia were to be appointed by the judges of the Court of Common Pleas.
 There was one Controller to be appointed from each ward.
 This was done to eliminate politics from the management of the schools.

 Eventually, the management of the school district was given to a school board appointed by the mayor.
 This continued until 2001 when the district was taken over by the state, and the governor was given the power to appoint a majority of the five members of the new School Reform Commission.
 In July 2018, the School Reform Commission (SRC) was disbanded and control of the district was returned to the city and its newly selected Philadelphia School Board.

 Schools

-The School District of Philadelphia operates 151 elementary schools, 16 middle schools, and 57 high schools.
+The School District of Philadelphia operates 151 elementary and K-8 schools, 16 middle schools, and 57 high schools.

-The remaining 85 public schools are independently operated charter schools.
+The remaining 83 public schools are independently operated charter schools.
 Charter schools are authorized by the School District of Philadelphia, and are accountable to it.

 Demographics

 Enrollment in Philadelphia's district schools was 203,225 students as of September 2019.

 As of the 2014–2015 school year, there were 107 languages other than English spoken at home by district students.
 The largest group of students with families using languages other than English at home was the Spanish speakers, with 6,260 students, making up 52% of the school district's other than English at home population.
-The other languages, in descending order, were Mandarin Chinese, Arabic, Vietnamese, Khmer, various English and French-based Creoles and Pidgins, Russian, French, Portuguese, Nepali, Cantonese Chinese, Pashto, Malayalam, Ukrainian, Albanian, Bengali, and 82 other languages.
+The other languages, in descending order, were Mandarin Chinese, Arabic, Vietnamese, Khmer, various English and Haitian Creole, French-Base Creole and Pidgins, Russian, French, Portuguese, Nepali, Cantonese Chinese, Pashto, Malayalam, Ukrainian, Albanian, Bengali, and 82 other languages.

 Enrollment in the city's charter schools was 60,774 students (December 2013).

-Historical demographics

-66% of all students of the School District of Philadelphia were black; this number was proportionally high since whites of all economic backgrounds had a tendency to use private schools, with wealthier whites using elite private schools and lower income whites using Catholic schools.
-Wealthier blacks chose not to use private schools because their neighborhoods were assigned to higher quality public schools.

 Organization

-It is the sole school district in Philadelphia.
+The School District of Philadelphia is the sole school district in Philadelphia, the nation's sixth-largest city as of 2020 census.

-Prior to August 2012, the district was organized into academic division (AD) offices, each with its own Assistant Superintendent.
+Prior to August 2012, the district was organized into academic division (AD) offices, each with its own assistant superintendent.
 As a part of the Chief Academic Office Reorganization/Transition Proposal, the AD structure was abolished.
-Schools are organized into Principal Learning Teams (PLTs), each with its own peer-selected Coordinator and all schools now report to the Chief Academic Office through the Office of School Performance Management.
+Schools are organized into Principal Learning Teams (PLTs), each with its own peer-selected coordinator and all schools now report to the Chief Academic Office through the Office of School Performance Management.